Tuukka Kotti

-Tuukka Kotti (born 18 March 1981) is a Finnish professional basketball player for the Helsinki Seagulls.
+Tuukka Kotti (born 18 March 1981) is a Finnish professional basketball player for the Tapiolan Honka.

 Kotti attended Providence College in the United States, where he played college basketball between 2001 and 2005.
 He left Finland as a point guard, but gradually turned into a center during his college career.

 In 2018, Kotti was named the Korisliiga Most Valuable Player at age 37, while playing with Helsinki Seagulls.